Wednesday, October 6, 2021

 A must-try!

 One-pot, one-dish weeknight dinner, ready in about 30 minutes couldn't look or taste any better than this.
+All you will need is a large pot and a wooden spoon and watch the magic happen!

 Risotto is a traditional Italian primo piatto, versatile and elegant.
-It takes a bit of stirring but once you figure out the basic recipe you will see how easy it actually is.
-And then you can experiment with more flavors and ingredients.
+Cooking risotto takes a few simple steps and a bit of stirring, but once you figure out the basic recipe you will see how easy it actually is.

-For this recipe I've used my new Adamant Wok by Fissler.
-It's a non-stick and scratch resistant wok that comes with a dome lid.
+For this recipe, I've used my new Adamant Wok by Fissler.
+It's a non-stick and scratch-resistant wok that comes with a dome lid.
 Durable, versatile and so pretty you can bring the pan to the table to serve your risotto.
 Find out more at Fissler.com.

 Other Italian Recipe you might like: